Esoteric science meaning is different for everyone.

 - Exoteric research focuses on the exterior (shape or skull).

 - Esoteric research focuses on the interior (energy or quality).

 The word “esoteric” simply means the “inner” as opposed to “exoteric,” which means “outer.”
-In ancient cultures, exoteric rituals were used to represented esoteric processes.
-Esoteric knowledge refers to the inner, spiritual meaning that lies behind all forms and actions, and therefore it is correct to say that spiritual science symbolism is called esoteric.
-True knowledge or wisdom is not something that one can acquire in an academic way just by using the brain.
+In ancient cultures, exoteric rituals were used to represent esoteric processes.
+Esoteric knowledge refers to the inner, spiritual meaning that lies behind all forms and actions.
+Therefore it is correct to say that spiritual and esoteric science symbolism is called esoteric.
+True knowledge or wisdom is not something that one can acquire academically just by using the brain.
 Esoteric insight can only be gained through experience.
-Experience does not involve doing anything physical, for experience is rather a direct contact between consciousness and an energy state.
+Experience does not involve doing anything physical, for experience is a direct contact between consciousness and an energy state.

 As can be seen, the esoteric cannot be defined easily or be limited to narrow parameters.
 The interior has many levels, and one can experience many layers of energy states.

 Esoteric science is basically the studying of energies.
 Behind all external phenomena is a world of energies.
 The energy is expressed as thought, feeling, and physical substance.
 Everything that exists expresses some form of energy that originates from the original simplicity or purity of formless energy.
 For reasons beyond human understanding, this pure energy manifests itself in increasingly complex states.
 While it does, it descends through many layers of fabric, first shapeless and later shaped.

 When shaped, it is experienced in human nature – bodies, brains, emotions, and thinking.
 But one can also experience it while it is still formless, namely with the formless aspects of the individual consciousness – that is, man’s intuition, soul, and spirit.